AdrianLThomas/Angular-and-ASP.NET-Core-Feature-Toggling/README.md

 public static void AddFeatures(this IServiceCollection services, IConfigurationRoot configuration) {
     var provider = new SettingsFeatureProvider(configuration);
-    services.AddSingleton(new ValuesFeature() { ToggleValueProvider = provider });
+    services.AddSingleton(new ValuesFeature() { ToggleValueProvider = provider });});
-    services.AddSingleton(new NavigationFeature() { ToggleValueProvider = provider });
 }
 ```

-### Installing the nuget package
+### Installing the NuGet package
-First we need to install the nuget package.
+First we need to install the NuGet package.
 We need to use a pre-release version (at time of writing) that supports .NET Core.
 It's a good package to aim for as it supports many versions of .NET and is frequently updated.
 There are some issues with it, which we will work around in this article.

 Run the following to install the package to your project: